 Pam McLean, CEO of The Hudson Institute, emphasizes the importance of foundational building blocks to ensure a strong ROI — a strong coaching methodology and effective contracting up front.
 She says, “Standards are another key ingredient.
 Data from stakeholder interviews and feedback other than from the leaders we are coaching help fortify the contract and track results that matter.”

-As Pam points out, a big component of ensuring a strong ROI sits with the coach.
+As Pam points out, a big component of ensuring a strong executive coaching ROI sits with the coach.
 Her message to coaches: “If you cannot measure ROI, you are not clear on the work you are doing.”

 Lisa Ann Edwards, head of Talent Management at Corbis and founder of Bloom Coaching Institute, concurs: “Reporting back on a high ROI is less important than the accountability afforded by measuring ROI.”

 Stakeholders, says Lisa, are more interested in knowing whether coaching accomplished the goals aligned with the business objectives, that behavior changed and that the change in behavior resulted in improved business impact.

 She adds: “Key to the approach is to shift from an activities-based approach to a results-based approach.
 Better alignment of coaching to business results is a great start to ensuring that the coaching work is effective.”

 Driving leadership behaviors

 Over at H4B Chelsea, a unit of Havas Worldwide Health, Christian Bauman (Managing Director, Chief Creative Officer) was one of several executives to receive coaching as part of an initiative to establish common leadership behaviors across companies under shared leadership.